Building Hope Program Manager

 Building Hope Program Coordinator

-Ravi recently joined Building Hope as its newest full time employee after a lucrative corporate career with AT&T. Originally born in India and raised in NJ, he graduated from Rutgers University with a triple major in IT, Psychology, and Religion.
+Ravi recently joined Building Hope as its newest full time employee after a long corporate career with AT&T. Originally born in India and raised in NJ, he graduated from Rutgers University with a triple major in IT, Psychology, and Religion.
 Ravi arrived in Breckenridge in late 2016 to pursue his passions, deepen his commitment to health and wellness and discover meaningful life.
 He enjoys snowboarding, biking, motorcycling, backpacking, and has worked to cultivate a meditation practice, teach yoga philosophy, and facilitate mental health support groups.
 His goal is to discover the applications of yoga/meditation to psychotherapy and develop a practice integrating the two.